 Whether you’re growing right now or putting plans in motion to expand soon, many small business owners experience an amount of uncertainty when transitioning from a business of one to a team of staff.

-We’ve covered the latter topic previously, so now we wanted to take a look from a business and systems perspective as to how you can set yourself up properly to manage growth.
+Let’s take a look from a business and systems perspective at how you can set yourself up to properly manage growth with certainty.

 To successfully grow and manage a team, your business really needs to consist of repeatable tasks that can easily be taken over by someone else.
 “Can I put a system around this?” is a key question.